Mechanistic Scientist · Antimicrobial & Biofilm Platforms

 Taxonomic and functional profiling of the vulvar microbiome indicates variations related to ecological signatures, aging, and health status

-This study utilizes taxonomic and functional profiling to characterize the vulvar microbiome across different life stages.
-It identifies specific ecological signatures and microbial variations that correlate with aging and overall health status.
+Characterization of the vulvar microbiome across different life stages, identifying specific ecological signatures and microbial variations that correlate with aging and overall health status.

 Combination with a FtsZ inhibitor potentiates the in vivo efficacy of oxacillin against MRSA